jumper047/yuki/README.md

 ### Installation

-Yuki is written as an app for AppDaemon.
+Yuki has written as an app for AppDaemon.
 For installation, it is enough to clone the repository in the AppDaemon application folder, and add the contents of appdaemon.cfg to the end of the configuration file